Collecting Disability Benefits for Multiple Sclerosis and Parkinson’s Disease

 Likelihood of Benefits for Parkinson’s

 You are likely to be awarded disability benefits if you are suffering from an advanced stage of this disease, which would show problems with muscular control and dexterity, balance, standing, or walking and/or accompanying cognitive deficits.
-Again, your work background and transferrable skills enters into the determination.
+Again, your work background and transferable skills enters into the determination.